MoralisWeb3/unity-web3-game-kit/README.md

 # WebGL
 Due to the way WebGL works, for security reasons, it does not support outbound calls or multi-threading.
-The Moralis SDK depends heavily on both.
+The Moralis Web3 Unity SDK depends heavily on both.
 For most functionality the switch between other build types and WebGL should be seemless.

 When you have a file that is used for both WebGL and non-WebGL builds use the __UNITY_WEBGL__ pre-processor statement to seperate the code that will be used for each type of build.
 As example here is part of the using statement from the *TokenListController.cs* file from the Boilerplate Example:
 ```